2020 Chevrolet Silverado 2500 Duramax™ Diesel –

 More Heavy.
 More Duty.

 Chevy’s heavy-duty Silverado was completely redone for 2020, with greater capacities and a new look.
 It is longer, wider, and taller than the 2019 version, and its chrome grill looks huge when looking at it through your rearview mirror.
 Most truck folks absolutely love it…or they absolutely hate it.
 This truck has 20” chrome wheels, cab lights, huge trailer towing mirrors, LED fog lights, and a built-in step just ahead of the rear wheels to help load things in the bed.
 The hood has a large air scoop with the logos of Allison™ transmission and Duramax™.
+You can check this all-new Silverado at your local chevrolet car sales and dealership.

 Under the hood, you’ll find a 6.6-liter Duramax™ diesel, rated at 445-horses and 910-pound feet of torque.
 New for 2020 is a 10-speed Allison™ automatic transmission for improved fuel economy, although the EPA does not rate ¾-ton (and up!) trucks.
 If you’re looking for a gas version there is a 6.6-liter engine with over 400-horses and 464-pound feet of torque, more than enough power to handle the 18,500 pounds capacity.